leodimano/mobile-mcp/README.md

 - 🚀 **Fast and lightweight**: Uses native accessibility trees for most interactions, or screenshot based coordinates where a11y labels are not available.
 - 🤖 **LLM-friendly**: No computer vision model required in Accessibility (Snapshot).
-- 🧿 **Visual Sense**: Evaluates and analyses what’s actually rendered on screen to decide the next action.
+- 🧿 **Visual Sense**: Evaluates and analyses what's actually rendered on screen to decide the next action.
 If accessibility data or view-hierarchy coordinates are unavailable, it falls back to screenshot-based analysis.
 - 📊 **Deterministic tool application**: Reduces ambiguity found in purely screenshot-based approaches by relying on structured data whenever possible.
 - 📺 **Extract structured data**: Enables you to extract structred data from anything visible on screen.